-We review the year 2022 with many significant events in the open source and the enterprise side; the need for automation and a vibrant community predicts the magnificent year 2023.Subscribe to the YouTube channel, Medium, Website, Twitter, and Substack to not miss the next episode of the Ansible Pilot.
+We review the year 2022 with many significant events in the open source and the enterprise side; the need for automation and a vibrant community predicts the magnificent year 2023.Subscribe to the YouTube channel, Medium, and Website, X (formerly Twitter) to not miss the next episode of the Ansible Pilot.

 Learn the Ansible automation technology with some real-life examples in my